Special Parking Accommodations

 Permits for the 2023-2024 academic year will be available online beginning July 2023.

 To park in ADA designated stalls, faculty, staff and students must provide a state-issued handicap hangtag.

-Students and faculty/staff must register their vehicles with the Department of Parking and Transportation and display a university permit/hangtag.
+Students and faculty/staff must register their vehicles with the Department of Parking and Transportation and obtain an appropriate parking permit.

 All individuals with handicap hangtags may park in any non-reserved spaces, including faculty/staff and student spots.